-This page is a guide to the best wines and all the top producers in the Rhone Valley with a listing and links to the best domaines, vineyards and wine makers in the Rhone Valley located in the appellations of Cote Rotie and Hermitage in the Northern Rhone, along with Chateauneuf du Pape and other important appellations in the Southern Rhone Valley.
+This page is an overview of the wines from the Rhone Valley.
+You can use it as a guide to the best wines, wineries, wine makers and all the top producers in the Rhone Valley with a listing and links to the best domaines, vineyards and wine makers in the Rhone Valley located in the appellations of Cote Rotie and Hermitage in the Northern Rhone, along with Chateauneuf du Pape and other important appellations in the Southern Rhone Valley.
 To learn about specific vintages in the Southern Rhone, please read the Southern Rhone Vintage Chart For more details on Northern Rhone vintages, please read our Northern Rhone Vintage Chart 1978 to Today

 The Rhone Valley produces more than 33,330,000 cases of wine each vintage.
-In case that looks like a zeros, it is.
+In case that looks like a lot of zeros, it is!
 That means more than 33 million cases of wine are produced in the Rhone Valley every vintage.
 Another way to look at this is, more than 400 million bottles of wine are produced in the Rhone Valley each year!
 Much of that wine is sold in France to thirsty wine lovers.
-After France, England, Belgium, United States of America, Canada and Germany are the biggest consumers of Rhone wine.
+After France; England, Belgium, United States of America, Canada and Germany are the biggest consumers of Rhone wine.
 Of the top wines, in other words, the more expensive bottles, England and the United States of America are the two biggest consumers.
-The world-wide demand for Rhone wine continues growing and so does the export market for these wines.
+The world-wide demand for Rhone wine continues growing and so does the export market for these delicious, food friendly wines.

 The Rhone Valley has seen cultivation of its land for vineyards for more than 2,000 years.
 The ancient Greeks were the first people to plant vineyards in the region.
 This took place in 400 BC in the area of Marseilles.
 The ancient Romans knew how to spot the best sites for vineyard planting as well.
 By the first century AD, they too cultivated the region, planting vines in Vienne, which is in the general area of what we now call Cote Rotie.
 Ancient ruins are easy to find throughout the Rhone appellation.
 It took almost 1,000 years before the next major change to the Rhone Valley took place.
 In 1309, the Pope moved the official residency to Avignon in 1309, which gave the most famous wine region in the area its name, Chateauneuf du Pape.
 During the 1800’s, Syrah from Hermitage was sold to Bordeaux and Burgundy to help improve their wines in light years, giving the wines darker color, more structure and backbone.